 I took it to the ocean and filled it with salt and sand

 I took it to Mom’s and she filled it with soap and warm water.

 The week before I was going to fly to Colorado to meet his mom, I left it in

-the front seat of the car, parking on a side street, heading to Art Walk without it.
+the front seat of the car, parked on a side street, and headed to Art Walk without it.